 The orchestra has been organizing its seasonal concerts to the world-famous concert hall of Budapest, at the Liszt Ferenc Academy of Music, the music university in Budapest.
 Following the four year gap due to the renovation of the building, the MÁV Symphony Orchestra returned here with 6 concerts for both the Miklós Erdélyi and the Miklós Lukács season passes, and continues its László Varga season pass in the Italian Cultural Institute.
 Since its 2005 spring opening, the orchestra organizes its representative concert series, the Tibor Szőke master season pass to the Béla Bartók National Concert Hall of the Müpa Budapest.
-It holds its chamber orchestra season pass concerts in the Mirror Hall of the Festetics Palace, while the juvenile concert series (age 8-14), Concerts for grandchildren and grandparents, is held in the Ceremonial Hall of the Hungarian National Museum.
+It holds its chamber orchestra season pass concerts in the Mirror Hall of the Festetics Palace, while the juvenile concert series (age 8-14), Concerts for grandchildren and grandparents, is held from this year in the Kristály Színtér and Eötvös10.

 The musical education of the next generation of concert visitors is one of the priorities of the MÁV Symphony Orchestra’s mission.
-It organizes a concerts series for expecting mothers, the LoveSound.
 It awaits families with little children with the Humming Top concerts, and it organizes workshops that introduce musical instruments to preschoolers and schoolchildren, the Music-Map.
 The previously mentioned Concerts for grandchildren and grandparents series belongs here as well.
 This adds up to approximately 45-50 juvenile concerts per season.

 The records of the orchestra are available everywhere in the world, released by the most renowned record production companies (HUNGAROTON, NAXOS, SONY, TOCCATA CLASSICS).
 The 2013 record won the award of the most prestigious musical magazine of the United States, the American Record Guide.

 The chief conductors of the MÁV Symphony Orchestra has been: Tibor Szőke, the founder of the orchestra, then Miklós Lukács, István Pécsi, Géza Oberfrank, Ferenc Nagy, Mark Gorenstein, Tamás Gál, Imre Kollár, Gábor Takács-Nagy and Péter Csaba - the two latter are guest conductors of the MÁV Symphony Orchestra to date.
-Since 2019, Daniel Boico is the chief conductor and music director of the orchestra.
+In seasons 2019/2021, Daniel Boico was the chief conductor and music director of the orchestra.
 Since July 2021 Róbert Farkas is the chief conductor of the MÁV Symphony Orchestra.

 During more than seven decades of operation, the orchestra has worked with numerous world-class musicians in national and international concerts.
 Luciano Pavarotti, Placido Domingo, Kiri Te Kanawa, Roberto Alagna, Ruggiero Ricci, Dudu Fischer, Lucia Aliberti, Lazar Bermann, Jeanne-Marie Darré, Endre Gertler, Tsuyoshi Tsutsumi, David Geringas, Jevgeni Buskov, Ramzi Yassa, János Starker, György Cziffra, Dezső Ránki, István Ruha, Csaba Onczay, Jenő Jandó, Erika Miklósa, Andrea Rost, Tamás Vásáry, Zoltán Kocsis, Miklós Perényi, Kristóf Baráti, Gergely Bogányi, Alexander Markov, Péter Frankl, Menahem Pressler, Helen Donath, Maxim Vengerov – and the list goes on